Stratio/genai-examples/README.md

 4. *Stratio GenAI* chains use the *Stratio GenAI Core* framework as a dependency.
 However, this package is not public, so you will need access to a repository that can provide that dependency.

-### Stratio GenAI Developer Proxy
+### *Stratio GenAI Developer Proxy*

-The first and last problems above are solved by the *Stratio GenAI Developer Proxy*, which can be deployed in the development cluster to provide access to the services running inside the cluster, as well as to provide access to the Pep's server inside *Stratio GenAI API* containing the *Stratio GenAI Core* dependency.
+The first and last problems above are solved by the *Stratio GenAI Developer Proxy*, which can be deployed in the development cluster to provide access to the services running inside the cluster, as well as to provide access to the PyPi server inside *Stratio GenAI API* containing the *Stratio GenAI Core* dependency.

 Once the service in installed on your development cluster, it should be reachable through a URL like this: `https://genai-developer-proxy-loadbalancer.s000001-genai.k8s.fifteen.labs.stratio.com:8080`.
 Then, under different paths on that server, you can access the different services.
 For instance, the *Stratio GenAI Gateway* would be accessed from your local machine through  `https://genai-developer-proxy-loadbalancer.s000001-genai.k8s.fifteen.labs.stratio.com:8080/service/genai-gateway`.
 All the available services, with their path in *Stratio GenAI Developer Proxy* are listed in the following table:
 | service                 | Developer proxy path                |